derykmakgill/derykmakgill3/privacy.md

 ## Mailing Lists

 Anything I send to my mailing lists is untracked.
 I do not use tracking pixels of any kind and I cannot tell if you opened, clicked, etc, unless you reply to me.

+## Affiliate Links

+I use affiliate links from various products and services I use and recommend.
+This means I get paid when you click an affiliate link and buy something I recommend!
+But if often means you get a discount too.

+Some of these links will track you.
+You should clear your browsing cookies *after* *wink wink* you buy something.